 The SoCon Championships starts Sunday and is scheduled to wrap up on Tuesday at the par-72, 6105-yard Moss Creek Golf Club.
-Moss Creek previously hosted the tournament from 2009-2014, but this weekend will be the Bucs’ look at the course – ETSU was a member of the Atlantic Sun Conference during those years.
+Moss Creek previously hosted the tournament from 2009-2014, but this weekend will be the Bucs’ first look at the course – ETSU was a member of the Atlantic Sun Conference during those years.

 The Bucs’ Hee Ying Loy (Johor, Malaysia) was an at-large selection last year and finished 30th out of 96 players at the Columbus (Ohio) Regional.
 Since then, the 2017 SoCon Player of the Year has earned a conference Player of the Week award, was among the finalists for the Arnold Palmer Cup, and has posted ETSU’s top score in 20 of 24 rounds this year.

-Loy is 64th in the latest Golfstat.com player rankings, the 5th-highest in the SoCon behind a quartet of players from Furman, led Natalie Srinivasan (22nd).
+Loy is 64th in the latest Golfstat.com player rankings, the 5th-highest in the SoCon behind a quartet of players from Furman, led by Natalie Srinivasan (22nd).
 Loy has finished in the top ten in five of the Bucs’ eight tournaments.

 ETSU is 113th in the Golfstat team rankings of 261 Division I programs, in the upper half of the nine teams in the SoCon.
 Ahead of the Bucs are Furman (8), Chattanooga (74), and Mercer (78).
 Trailing the Bucs are UNCG (123), Samford (187), Wofford (188), Western Carolina (235) and The Citadel (253).